krmaxwell/python-katas/grocery_store/readme.md

 ## Step 2

-Mr.Bean.Counter approaches you
+Mr. Bean C. Ounter approaches you:

 > Great job with the ROS files!
 You know what, I think we can start collecting more interesting information of these sales if we do some post processing on the ROS files.
 > It would be nice if we could categorize the items to be able to spot trends in which type of categories our customers are most interested in.
 > I would like you to enrich the ROS files with a new field, containing the category, in order to categorize the items, I have supplied you with a list here containing the items and their categories.
-> After that you program has categorized the ROS, I would like it to output the total amount of money for each category, together with the grand total kind of like this:
+> After that you program has categorized the ROS, I would like it to output the total amount of money for each category, together with the grand total, kind of like this:

    wheat and pasta: 10
    fruit: 20